curv3d/curv-playground/README.md

 Make sure nodejs, npm and Curv is installed on the server.
 That should be all!

+Run `npm install` to install the dependencies and then `node server.js` to start.

 curv-playground will listen on port 9000 on localhost.
 This can be easily changed in server.js.